Boyle, County Roscommon: King House

 King House is an early Georgian mansion located in the centre of the town and was restored in 1989 after some years of neglect, including surviving potential demolition for a car park.
 The house was built for Sir Henry King (d.
 1839) MP, 3rd.
-Lord Kingston, between 1720 and 1740, whose family were one of the most wealthy in Ireland.
+Lord Kingston, between 1720 and 1740, whose family were one of the wealthiest in Ireland.
 It was subsequently home to Edward King, 1st Earl of Kingston.
 The design is attributed to William Halfpenny (d.
 1755) who was an assistant to Edward Lovett Pearce.

-The large 'U' shaped house may incorporate walls from an earlier 17th century house which was burnt.
+The large U-shaped house may incorporate walls from an earlier 17th century house which was burnt.
 It is unusual in Ireland for the 'big house' to be located in the town, as most houses are situated in a demesne.
 It is also unusual for the floors to be vaulted.
 Perhaps, according to Rev. Daniel Beaufort, this is a response to the earlier fire.

-Since 1810, when the King Family moved to Rockingham, the house had been used as a military barracks.
-Throughout the nineteenth century, it was the home of the Connaught Rangers, adapted as a barracks for twelve officers and 260 soldiers.
+Since 1810, when the King family moved to Rockingham, the house had been used as a military barracks.
+Throughout the 19th century, it was the home of the Connaught Rangers, adapted as a barracks for twelve officers and 260 soldiers.
 On the foundation of the Irish Free State in 1922, the newly formed Irish National Army took possession of the house and it was renamed Dockery Barracks in honour of a commanding officer killed in Boyle during the Civil War.
+Part of the building remains in use by the military.

-Roscommon County Council purchased the building in 1987 and began a restoration project in 1989 following years of neglect.
+Roscommon County Council purchased the building in 1987 and began a restoration project in 1989.
 Using artisans and local craftsmen who employed traditional techniques and materials, the three floors and basement were restored.
-Included in the restoration were the main entrance gallery with its tripartite windows and original fireplace, the vaulted ceilings on all floors, and the main salon which is in use again as a venue for recitals and banquets.
+Included in the restoration were the main entrance gallery with its tripartite windows and original fireplace, the vaulted ceilings on all floors, and the main salon which is in use as a venue for recitals and banquets.
 The other rooms in the house are used for temporary exhibitions and these are open to visitors.
-In The Kings of Connaught exhibition, visitors are led through a series of tableaux.
-The displays, ranging all over the floors, cover four main themes: The Kingdom of Connaught - from the earliest recorded times showing the importance of the clans and their kings; The King Family - meet the families who lived in the house from Sir John King who came to Boyle in 1603 to the fascinating accounts of life, both for the family and the staff, at Rockingham Estate (now Lough Key Forest Park); The Restoration - a room left partially restored so that visitors can see the fabric of the house.
+In "The Kings of Connaught" exhibition, visitors are led through a series of tableaux.
+The displays cover four main themes: The Kingdom of Connaught - from the earliest recorded times showing the importance of the clans and their kings; The King Family - meet the families who lived in the house from Sir John King who came to Boyle in 1603 to the accounts of life, both for the family and the staff, at Rockingham Estate (now Lough Key Forest Park); The Restoration - a room left partially restored so that visitors can see the fabric of the house.
+The basement of the building is home to the Boyle branch of the county library service and separately houses the old jails as part of the King house visitor experience.